KhronosGroup/glTF/specification/README.md

 _TODO: still need to cleanup below here_

-_TODO: This section was aggregated from glTF slides, wiki pages, etc.  It still needs more details found in those places and to be flushed out._
-_TODO: Include figures from [glTF Architecture and Schema](https://docs.google.com/file/d/0B4owFPtY81iUeUtVT3ZteThJYnM/edit?usp=sharing) and [glTF Ecosystem](https://docs.google.com/file/d/0B4owFPtY81iUT2pDdWR2Q0I2QTQ/edit?usp=sharing) slides._

-* To ease adoption, glTF strives to be easy and efficient to load and render.
-   * glTF uses JSON for the scene graph, minimizes complicated indirection, and is supported by a JavaScript loader library.
 * glTF adopts the Typed Array SPEC to describe buffers.
 * glTF strives to keep the asset simple, e.g., negotiate via a REST API instead of in the application, e.g., instead of storing `technique` objects for various platforms in a glTF asset, the asset only stores one, which can be selected as part of a HTTP request.
 Other examples negotiated via a REST API include mesh quantization and compression, texture compression, etc.
-* Just because COLLADA has a feature, doesn't mean glTF does.
-Examples:
-   * COLLADA has physics, glTF does not.
-   * COLLADA has splines and polygons, glTF only has variations of points, lines, and triangles.

 <!-- ----------------------------------------------------------------------- -->
 <a name="conventions">